NEW: Instructions for posters added!.

 - Text of abstract.
 This should be 280 words or less and should state: the aim of the work; the experimental approach; the main results; the conclusions.
 The results must include key numerical and statistical data, but do not attempt to report data exhaustively; SI units should be used.
 The conclusions should be explicit.
 Vague expressions such as ‘the results will be discussed’ could result in rejection of the abstract.
 Include references only when they are essential and follow an abbreviated Caries Research format, but omitting the authors’ initials and the title, and using ‘et al.’ for multiple-author works.
 Example: [Main et al.: J Oral Rehab 1983;10:307-313].
 Tables, photographs, graphs or diagrams are not allowed.
 Acknowledge sources of funding.

-- One of the following key phrases, which are required to assist programming: Clinical studies; De- and Remineralization; Epidemiology; Erosion; Fluoride; Hard tissues; Microbiology; Pulp-dentinal Reactions; Diagnosis.
-Those submitting an abstract for the Education Platform should use the key phrase Education.
+- One of the following key phrases, which are required to assist programming: Behaviour; Clinical studies; De- and Remineralization; Diagnosis; Education; Epidemiology; Erosion; Fluoride; Hard tissues; Microbiology; Public Health; Pulp-dentinal Reactions.